 End of oil: supply or demand?

-In early February, an important study of the Geological Survey of Finland assessed the implications of conventional oil production starting to stabilize around 2005.
+At the beginning of February, an important study of the Geological Survey of Finland assessed the implications of conventional oil production starting to stabilize around 2005.

 Although market prices have remained too low for oil companies to make a significant profit against skyrocketing mining and production costs, they have made billions of dollars in debt to keep the (junkie) system running.